Birings and plethories of integer-valued polynomials: Biring and plethory structure on

-Recall that an $A$-plethory $P$, where $A$ is a ring, is equipped with an associative map $\circ: P \odot_A P \longrightarrow P$ of $A$-$A$-birings called {\it composition}.
-The initial object in the category of $A$-plethories is the plethory $A[X]$.
+The plethory $A[X]$ is an initial object in the category of $A$-plethories.
 Like $A[X]$, and in particular like the domain $D[X]$, the domain $\Int(D)$ has its own ``internal'' operation of composition.
-This leads to the following.
+This leads to the following result.